amonbaro/Piscine-42/README.md

-# Piscine
+# Piscine 42 Lausanne
-42 Lausanne | September 2022 Piscine
+September 2022 | Student since October 2022

 Remember, copying everything will not help you in the future :)